way0utwest/OTCWorkshop/Readme.md

 *** Process for Setting up in Advance
 - Connect to the production SQL Server instance.
 - Run 00-1-Prod-Setup.sql
 - Run Data Generator and populate the tables with some data.
-Project included, instant connection needs to change
+Project included, instance connection needs to change
-- Run
+- Clone Github repo to your account if needed (https://github.com/way0utwest/ASimpleTalkDB)
+- PoSh Run CreateMaskedImage.ps1 - Change SQL Clone server credentials if needed

 *** Process for Setting up that day